Andrei-ctrl/Product-Analytics-Experiment-Framework/README.md

 - Jupyter

 ## Project Question
 Does a redesigned onboarding flow improve 7-day user retention?
+We analyze whether a redesigned onboarding flow improves 7-day retention in a SaaS product.

 ## How to Run
 1. Install dependencies